Project Management for Change (PM4C) FAQs

 WHERE ARE PMDoS EVENTS HELD?

-WHAT KINDS OF NONPROFIT ORGANIZATIONS WORK WITH PMDOS?
+WHAT types OF NONPROFIT ORGANIZATIONS WORK WITH PMDOS?

-PMDoS attracts a wide variety of nonprofit organizations from multiple sectors, including:
+PMDoS attracts a wide variety of nonprofit organizations from multiple sectors, including but not limited to:

-WHAT KIND OF NEEDS DO THESE NONPROFIT ORGANIZATIONS HAVE?
+WHAT types OF NEEDS DO NONPROFIT ORGANIZATIONS HAVE?

 As a Volunteer, HOW MUCH TIME DO I NEED TO DEDICATE TO THE EVENT?
 IS THERE TRAINING?